Vinicius-Teixeirac/RL-COVID-Events/README.md

 From each of these three kinds of features individually, we generate **nearest-neighbor graphs**, emphasizing a different type of relationship:

 - **Semantic Similarity Graph:** Connects events with most similar textual meanings based on their BERT embeddings.
-- **Geospatial Proximity Graph:** Connects events that occurred neareast to each other geographically.
+- **Geospatial Proximity Graph:** Connects events that occurred nearest to each other geographically.
 - **Temporal Closeness Graph:** Connects events that happened within the closest time frame.

 <div style="text-align: center; margin-bottom: 20px;">
     <img src="Images/semantic_graph_example.png" alt="Semantic Graph" style="width: 100%; max-width: 500px; height: auto;">